 Finally, one of the biggest problems with probate is the loss of privacy.
 In some cases, after a very high profile person dies, the press reveals all types of information about how the assets were distributed.
 You may wonder how this is possible, but the answer lies in the fact that probate is a public proceeding.
 Anyone that is interested can access probate records to find out what took place.

 These drawbacks are avoided when a Revocable Living Trust is used, because the trust administration process is not subject to probate and is administered privately.

 A significant percentage of seniors become unable to make sound financial decisions at some point in time.
 There are many different underlying causes of incapacity, but Alzheimer’s disease is one of the leading culprits.
 It strikes around 40 percent of seniors that are 85 years of age and older.
 To account for this, if you establish a Revocable Living Trust, you could empower a disability trustee to administer the trust in the event of your incapacity.

 A Will, by itself, only applies at death.
 There are no provisions in a Will that allows someone to manage an estate during a period of incapacity.

 If you use a Will, you most likely allow for a lump sum distribution of the estate.
 This can be disconcerting if you have a beneficiary that is not good at handling money, is in the middle of a lawsuit, or is likely to get divorced in the future.
 You can account for all of these issues if you use a Revocable Living Trust.
 It would be possible to instruct the Trustee to distribute limited assets on an incremental basis to prolong the viability of the trust.

-You can learn a lot more about Living Trusts and other estate planning strategies if you attend one of our upcoming seminars.
-They are being offered free of charge, and you can click the following link to see the schedule: Reno, Nevada Estate Seminars.
+You can learn a lot more about Living Trusts and other estate planning strategies if you attend one of our upcoming Webinars.
+They are being offered free of charge, and you can click the following link to see the schedule: Reno, Nevada Estate Webinars.
 Or feel free to call our office at (775) 823-9455 to schedule a consultation.